-- In 2009, the City transferred the Gold Bar wastewater treatment plant (Gold Bar) to EPCOR.
-Pursuant to the Gold Bar asset transfer agreement, EPCOR issued \$112 million of long-term debt to the City representing EPCOR's proportionate share of the City's debt obligations in respect of Gold Bar assets. - 3.
-In 2017, the City transferred the Drainage business to the Company.
-Pursuant to the transfer of Drainage business, the Company issued a promissory note to the City having fair value of \$604 million on the date of transfer (note 5).
+- Debentures were initially issued by the City, on behalf of the Company, pursuant to the City Bylaw authorization.
+The outstanding debentures are a direct, unconditional obligation of the City.
+The Company's obligation to the City matches the City's obligation pursuant to those debentures and at December 31, 2019 debt obligations totaling \$8 million (2018 \$10 million) are due to the City. - 2 In 2009, the City transferred the Gold Bar wastewater treatment plant (Gold Bar) to EPCOR.
+Pursuant to the Gold Bar asset transfer agreement, EPCOR issued \$112 million of long-term debt to the City representing EPCOR's proportionate share of the City's debt obligations in respect of Gold Bar assets. - In 2017, the City transferred the sanitary and stormwater services business (Drainage business) to the Company.
+Pursuant to the transfer of Drainage business, the Company issued a promissory note to the City having fair value of \$604 million on the date of transfer, representing EPCOR's proportionate share of the City's debt obligations in respect of Drainage operations.